Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Consequences of the main theorem

 \section{Consequences of the main theorem}

 The aim of this last section is to present some consequences of Theorem \ref{main_theorem2} when $\Gamma$ belongs to specific families of finitely generated groups.
 The second author has recently studied the elementarity properties of cocycles with values into the homeomorphisms of the circle when $\Gamma$ is either a higher rank lattice \cite[Theorem 4]{savini2021} or an irreducible subgroup of a product \cite[Theorem 3]{savini2021}.
-Here we want to follow the same line.
+Here we want to follow the same line, and we will prove the vanishing of $\Hm^1_{ZD}(\Gamma \curvearrowright X;G)$ under suitable assumptions.
+The interest in the vanishing of such space is dynamical and comes from theories as measure equivalences or orbit equivalences.